comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

 ```
 Evaluation
 -----------
+# Test for create
-Test 1: A car can be created and sorted in the database
+A car can be created and sorted in the database
 for this purpose we will create the file testCreate.sh. this is called software testing
-# step1 navigate to the folder containing crete.sh file
+step1 navigate to the folder containing crete.sh file

-first step is to check for the file
+*first step is to check for the file
 ```.sh
 cd../scripts/
 if [ -f "createe.sh" ]; then